Effective Home Remedies For Hand, Foot, & Mouth Disease (HFMD)

 Quick Answer

-HFMD looks scary but almost always heals on its own in 7-10 days!
-Hand, Foot, and Mouth Disease is very common in children under 10, especially during monsoon.
-There’s no cure, but these home remedies from Indian traditions and modern medicine can help your child feel comfortable while the virus runs its course.
+HFMD looks scary but usually settles on its own in about 7-10 days.
+Hand, Foot, and Mouth Disease is common in young children, especially during monsoon.
+There’s no cure, but supportive home care can help your child stay comfortable and well-hydrated while the virus runs its course.
+The most important thing is to keep your child drinking fluids and to watch for the red-flag signs below.

 What Is HFMD?
 (Haath-Pair-Munh Ki Bimari Samjhein)